GulamJilani5/system-design/src/systemdesign/designpattern/behavioral/observer.md

 # 🛰️ 1.
 Observer Pattern

 ### **Purpose:**
-- Used when one object (subject) needs to notify multiple other objects (observers) about state changes **without tightly coupling them**.
+- Used when one object (subject or observable) needs to notify multiple other objects (observers) about state changes **without tightly coupling them**.

 ### **Real-world Analogy:**
 - A YouTube channel (subject) notifies all its subscribers (observers) when a new video is uploaded.